mpv-player/mpv/DOCS/crosscompile-mingw.md

 git clone https://github.com/mxe/mxe mingw cd mingw

+# Set build options.

+# The JOBS environment variable controls threads to use when building.
+DO NOT
+# use the regular `make -j4` option with MXE as it will slow down the build.
+# Alternatively, you can set this in the make command by appending "JOBS=4"
+# to the end of command:
+echo "JOBS := 4" >> settings.mk

+# The MXE_TARGET environment variable builds MinGW-w64 for 32 bit targets.
+# Alternatively, you can specify this in the make command by appending
+# "MXE_TARGETS=i686-w64-mingw32" to the end of command:
+echo "MXE_TARGETS := i686-w64-mingw32" >> settings.mk

+# If you want to build 64 bit version, use this:
+# echo "MXE_TARGETS := x86_64-w64-mingw32" >> settings.mk

 # Build required packages.
 The following provide a minimum required to build
 # mpv.

-# The JOBS environment variable controls threads to use when building.
-DO NOT
-# use the regular `make -j4` option with MXE.
-Alternatively, you can make this
-# a default so you don't need to type `JOBS=4` every time you build:
-# echo "JOBS := 4" >> settings.mk

-# The MXE_TARGET environment variable builds MinGW-w64 for 32 bit targets.
-# You can make this a default:
-# echo "MXE_TARGETS := i686-w64-mingw32" >> settings.mk

-make gcc ffmpeg libass jpeg pthreads MXE_TARGETS=i686-w64-mingw32 JOBS=4
+make gcc ffmpeg libass jpeg pthreads

+# Add MXE binaries to $PATH
+export PATH=/opt/mingw/usr/bin/:$PATH

 # Build mpv.
 The target will be used to automatically select the name of the
 # build tools involved (e.g. it will use i686-w64-mingw32-gcc).